 Result publication with role-gated access.
 Parents access individual ward results.
 Administrators see full institutional analytics.

 Digital time and attendance tracking for all staff.
-Configurable schedules, automatic late-arrival flagging, and departmental attendance visibility for administrative heads.
+Configurable schedules, automatic late-arrival flagging, and departmental attendance visibility.

 A school-owned web presence paired with a unified access portal, both fully customised to institutional branding and connected to the same authenticated environment as all operational modules.